 What is counselling?

-Counselling is where you (the person wanting talk therapy) would meet regularly (once a week) in a safe neutral space, with a qualified counsellor like myself.
-The aim is that you would feel listened to (heard), receive empathy (feel understood), in an environment that is warm as well as professional, and where you will not feel judged This environment would help trust to build over a period of time, and you would be able to explore yourself and the issues, or the issues and yourself.
+Counselling is where you and I would meet regularly; initially once a week, in a safe neutral confidential warm space.
+The aim is that you would feel listened to (heard), receive empathy (feel understood), in an environment that is warm as well as professional, and where you will not feel judged Such an environment would help trust to build over a period of time, where you would be able to explore yourself and the issues, or the issues and yourself, on a much deeper level over time.

 People engage in therapy for many different psychological and/or practical reasons, however, a psychological imbalance can occur in anyone’s life, at any time.
-A psychological imbalance can result from experiences such as loss, which may impact on other areas of our life, for example; work performance, professional relationships and/or personal relationships, and even lead to addiction maybe, ie self medication, to cope.
+A psychological imbalance can result from experiences such as loss and/or bereavement, which may impact on other areas of your life, for example; work performance, personal and professional relationships and can even lead to additive behaviours or repeated negative cycles.

-For example, after a bereavement, if you are not aware of the bereavement and loss process, and where you are in it, life may feel very chaotic and non-nonsensical and you maybe unable to identify the issues, and thus unable to manage them.
-The obvious kinds of loss such bereavement maybe clear to us that we are struggling because of the loss, but there are many kinds of loss; some that we are not even aware of which can impact on our psychological wellbeing.
-Once you are aware you can acknowledge your insight, know what you are dealing with, and work towards a healthier you.
-One of the advantages of having a therapist is that the therapist can act as your outside world and reflect back to you what is seen from outside the emotional difficulties.
-While you may be emotionally caught up in the difficulties on the inside, with the help of a therapist you can obtain a ‘bigger picture’ which is objective as well as subjective.
+Most people are not aware of the bereavement and loss process.
+If you are in it, life may feel very chaotic and non-nonsensical and you maybe unable to identify issues, and thus unable to manage issues where you have no awareness.
+The obvious kinds of loss such bereavement maybe clear to us that we are struggling because of the loss, but there are many kinds of loss; some that we are not even aware of which can impact on our psychological well-being.
+Once you are aware and have insight you can acknowledge the awareness, and become more aware of what you are dealing with, and work towards a healthier you.
+One aspect of our work together is that I, the Therapist, can act as your outside world and reflect back to you what is seen outside of the internal emotional difficulties.
+While you may be emotionally caught up in the difficulties on the inside, with the help of a professional therapist like myself, you can obtain and see the ‘bigger picture’ which is objective as well as subjective.

 As well as identifying the current issues and their roots, integrative therapy allows an opportunity to explore how the past may be affecting the present, where once you have a clearer picture of the past and a better understanding of why you are, where you are, you can then look forward, feeling more empowered, and choose to do something positive which will help you to move towards taking control of the issues, rather than the issues taking control of the you.